desertghostunr/cs480_Frost/PA6/README.md

 This project uses OpenGL 3.3.

+This project supports OpenCV 2.4.9.1 and OpenCV 3.1.

+This project requires CMake 2.8 +.
+If this is not available, please use the makefile instead.

 ### Ubuntu/Linux
 ```bash
 sudo apt-get install libglew-dev libglm-dev libsdl2-dev libassimp-dev libopencv-dev
 ```

 ## Building and Running
-Please build this project using CMake.
+Please build this project using CMake 2.8 +.
 It is recommended to create a build directory and to build the project there.

 Running the make in a separate directory will allow easy cleanup of the build data, and an easy way to prevent unnecessary data to be added to the git repository.

 Note: If CMake fails for any reason, the makefile is also kept up to date.
 Again, CMake is the preferred build method.

 ### CMake Instructions

+The minimum required version of CMake is 2.8.

 The building of the project is done using CMake, installation with apt-get may be necessary.

 Example building and running with CMake: